cbrown5/cbrown5.github.io/posts/2026-03-27-stats-dirty-secret/index.md

 The solution of course was to show that white Europeans had evolved a superior intellect.
 That way it could be justified why they deserved to rule the rest of the world.

-This colonial racism carries through the 19th centry to set the scene for statistical methods that were pioneered in the first half of the 20th centre.
+This colonial racism carries through the 19th century to set the scene for statistical methods that were pioneered in the first half of the 20th century.

-These are methods like p-values, t-tests, anovas and maximum likelihood that are still commonly used today.
+These are methods like p-values, t-tests, ANOVAs and maximum likelihood that are still commonly used today.
 All of these methods are framed under the viewpoint of probabilities as frequencies of events - the frequentist perspective.

 Until recently these methods underpinned almost all scientific inferences.
-Everything from drug approvals to pschyological studies of human behaviour to climate change studies.
+Everything from drug approvals to psychological studies of human behaviour to climate change studies.

-Frequentist methods and their application in the scientific method were pioneered and advocated for by three English mathemeticians and biologists, Galton, Pearson and Fisher.
+Frequentist methods and their application in the scientific method were pioneered and advocated for by three English mathematicians and biologists, Galton, Pearson and Fisher.
 All were active in the eugenics movement.
 For example Fisher was chairman of a prominent eugenics society.
 The eugenics movement aimed to improve the genetic quality of the human race, usually through advocating for breeding or sterilisation of parts of society on racial or class grounds.

 Fisher for example wrote that the oncoming collapse of civilization was the fault of increased birth rates in lower classes who he thought were of lesser intellectual character.
 What the empire needed to do was slow those birth rates and promote procreation in the intellectually superior elite classes.